Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset

 \section{Abstract}

-We introduce a dataset of concept learning tasks that helps uncover implicit biases in large language models.
-Using in-context concept learning experiments, we found that language models may have a bias toward upward monotonicity in quantifiers; such bias is less apparent when the model is tested by direct prompting without concept learning components.
-This demonstrates that in-context concept learning can be an effective way to discover hidden biases in language models.
+We introduce a new framework of concept learning tasks that helps uncover implicit biases in large language models.
+Using in-context concept learning experiments, we found that language models can have a bias toward upward monotonicity; such bias is less apparent when the model is tested by direct prompting without concept learning components.
+This demonstrates that in-context concept learning can be an effective way to discover hidden biases in large language models.